Immigration Mental Health Evaluations

 • Coordination with your attorney, when appropriate

-Following the evaluation, a comprehensive written report (approximately 15–25 pages) is prepared.
-This report may include:
+Following the evaluation, a comprehensive written report is prepared, which may include:

 • Personal and psychosocial background